sjdv1982/bayesian_inference_fm/README.md

 python3 ap-download-and-extract.py
 ```

+This will download about 1 GB of data.
+Download is skipped if the corresponding .ap file already exists.
+You may download these yourself from Zenodo.

-This will generate the following directories:
+The script will generate the following directories:

-- data: containing the ActivePaper datasets in .npy format
+- `data/`: containing the ActivePaper datasets in .npy format
-- documentation-ORIGINAL: the original ActivePaper documentation
+- `documentation-ORIGINAL/`: the original ActivePaper documentation
-- code-ORIGINAL: the original ActivePaper code (calclets and modules)
+- `code-ORIGINAL/`: the original ActivePaper code (calclets and modules)

 Note that this Git repo contains a tag "initial" where code-ORIGINAL/ was copied to code/ .
 Subsequent Git commits modify this code in order to port it to Seamless.
 Therefore, you can do `git diff initial [files]` in order to see the code modification.